qq1012510777/cuDFNsys/Manual/Manual.md

 The time scale for a random walker to cross a finite element `particleTracking.TimeScaleCrossElement` is the square root of the mean size of finite elements over the maximum fracture velocity.
 The $\delta t$ value `particleTracking.DeltaT` is set to be `particleTracking.TimeScaleCrossElement` over a reduction factor `particleTracking.FactorTimeScaleCrossElement`.

-The injection method `particleTracking.FluexWeightedOrUniformInjection = true` is flux-weighted.
+The injection method `particleTracking.InjectionMethod = "Flux-weighted"` is flux-weighted.
 The spatial information of particles for each time step is wanted, and hence `particleTracking.OutputAllPTInformationOrFPTCurve = true.` Also, the variace of displacements of particles for each step is output by setting `particleTracking.IfOutputVarianceOfDisplacementsEachStep = true`.

 The spacing of control planes is 30 by setting `particleTracking.SpacingOfControlPlanes = 30`.